Man Arrested For Fatal Machete Attack On Hikers On The Appalachian Trail

 The report suggested that the victims knew each other and were on the trail together when they were attacked by Jordan early on Saturday morning.
 Officials who responded to the crime used GPS to find the man in Wythe County after he sent out an emergency notification on his cellphone.

-The woman who was attacked by Jordan reportedly walked a distance of six miles before she found help.
-All this time, she was bleeding as a result of the brutal attack by Jordan.
+The woman who was allegedly attacked by Jordan reportedly walked a distance of six miles before she found help.
+All this time, she was bleeding as a result of the brutal attack.

 Brian King, a spokesman for the Appalachian Trail Conservancy, said that Jordan is “well-known” for being on the 2,190-mile-long Appalachian Trail and was brought to the attention of authorities in April when he pleaded guilty to threatening other trekkers on the trail.

-Larry Smith, a hiker from Charleston, South Carolina, told The Daily Beastthat he ran into Jordan while on the trail back in April, claiming that he was threatening to burn the shelter down where he was stationed at the time.
+Larry Smith, a hiker from Charleston, South Carolina, told The Daily Beast that he ran into Jordan while on the trail back in April, claiming that he was threatening to burn the shelter down where he was stationed at the time.

 “He was ranting and raving.
 At that time, I thought he was just another hiker who’d gotten drunk, or one of the locals who’d gotten a little drunk,” Smith said.